 And it’s not just freight.
 Fleets of small vans contractors have taken up the Uber model and are now roaming the streets of Hong Kong to deliver goods the likes of DHL and UPS can’t.

-Omnichannel makes possible and desirable a few things the previous retail models couldn’t.
+Working with a combination of warehouses and local distribution centers (such as local stores) makes possible and desirable a few things that previous retail models couldn’t.
 First of all it allows for a better inventory transparency and improved shipping effectiveness.

-Customers that would otherwise expect orders placed online to be shipped at home with the respective costs and operational challenges, can now just pick up orders in store.
-Or better yet, they can have the closest store ship these items at home, instead of mixing the order in a large, central warehouse.
+Even more: they can have the closest store ship their purchases shipped at home, instead of mixing the order in a large, central warehouse.

-Omnichannel also makes possible having just a limited number of products in store and keep the most either in the warehouse to be shipped when convenient or with a supplier.
+Omnichannel retail means selling online, in-store and distributing products from multiple hubs in a way that makes it cheaper, faster and more reliable.
+It also makes possible having just a limited number of products in store and keep the most either in the warehouse to be shipped when convenient or with a supplier.
 By reducing store footprint companies can reduce fixed costs associated with marketing and distribution of products, thus decreasing costs.

 John Wanamaker was a retail innovator.
 He is credited with the fixed price and money back guarantee marketing concepts.
 Wanamaker was one of the pioneers of the department store and loved advertising.
 He is also credited with the famous saying :

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 Good thing that was more than a century ago.

 Marketing is now changing rapidly and unfortunately for some advertising agencies, long gone are the days when the Mad Men of advertising charged millions for concepts that could or could not work.